Will Psychedelics Be Legal In Minnesota Soon? Here’s a Look At the Laws

 In Minnesota, you can find several specialty stores selling magic mushroom spores and grow kits.

-Almost everywhere in the country, including Minnesota, you can freely buy and sell spores.
+You can freely buy and sell spores everywhere in the country, including Minnesota.
 The only US states that prohibit the sale of magic mushroom spores are California, Georgia, and Idaho.

 Unfortunately, using these spores to grow magic mushrooms is still illegal.
 They’re allowed for the purposes of studying microscopy only.